-This year’s edition is held in partnership with the Kofi Annan Foundation, the Geneva International Centre for Humanitarian Demining, the Geneva Centre for the Democratic Control of Armed Forces and the Global Shapers Community Geneva.
+This year’s edition is held in partnership with the Kofi Annan Foundation, Geneva International Centre for Humanitarian Demining, Geneva Centre for the Democratic Control of Armed Forces and the Global Shapers Community Geneva.
 The event is made possible with the generous support of the Swiss Confederation, the Republic and State of Geneva, the City of Geneva, and Mirabaud Bank.

 ABOUT THE PEACE TALKS